tpoisot/BiodivML/docs/02_validation.md

 ]

-This classifier correctly identifies a Chinstrap as a Chinstrap 72% of the time, but identifies something else as a Chinstrap 67% of the time!
+This classifier correctly identifies a Chinstrap as a Chinstrap 92% of the time, and identifies something else as a Chinstrap only 2% of the time!

-In other words, it's predicting *a lot more* Chinstrap penguins than we should expect.
+In other words, it's **really good** at telling if something is a Chinstrap penguin or not.

 ---